Embriachi workshop

 The Embriachi workshop (Bottega degli Embriachi) was an important producer of objects in carved ivory and carved bone, set in a framework of inlaid wood.
 They operated in north Italy from around 1375 to perhaps as late as 1433, apparently moving from Florence to Venice about 1395.
 They are especially known for what are now called marriage caskets or wedding caskets, hexagonal or oblong caskets about a foot across, with lids that rise up in the centre.
 Their output of these was probably made for stock rather than individual commissions, and filled a market for gifts for betrothals and weddings.
 They sold mirrors framed in a similar style, though fewer of these have survived, and religious pieces both small and in a few cases very large.

 The workshop takes its name from Baldassare Ubriachi or Baldassare Embriachi, variously described as a nobleman, merchant and diplomat, or an "international man of business and politics".
-He was presumably not a carver himself, but supplied the capital, and no doubt was involved with negotiating the larger sales to courts and nobles north of the Alps; some documentary records of this survive.
+He was presumably not a carver himself, but supplied the capital, and no doubt was involved in negotiating the larger sales to courts and nobles north of the Alps; some documentary records of this survive.
 His two sons eventually carried on the business, also probably never carving anything themselves.

 The great majority of works are undocumented and unsigned, and there were almost certainly other workshops working in the style, so the modern tendency among museums and art historians is to attribute them using "Embriachi workshop", "Embriachi-type" or similar terms.
 They are also very hard to date with any precision on stylistic grounds.
 Generally, the quality of carving tends to decline in works dated after about 1410.
 One scholar, Michele Tomasi, argues that the style of painted, rather than carved, elements of altarpieces suggests that production ceased around 1416.